outsiderice/42_transendence/README.md

-*This project has been created as part of the 42 curriculum by amagnell, andmart2, kkoval, josorteg and tatahere*
+*This project has been created as part of the 42 curriculum by amagnell, andmart2, josorteg, kkoval and tatahere*

 ## Description